 But when an important email comes in on a Friday at 4:45 pm, it can be hard to switch off your work brain — especially if going to work means rolling out of bed and walking to your dining room table.

 Why is work-life balance so hard to achieve these days?

-To understand more about work-life balance from our very own team members, we sat down to speak with Trista as well as Nelani Ratnalingam, a Therapist on our Mental Health team, and Noelle Rossi, the Kinesiologist on our Rehab team.
-In this blog, we’ll dive into seven easy and effective ways to improve your work-life balance and hear how these three HealthOne practitioners achieve it in their own lives.
+To understand more about work-life balance from our very own team members, we sat down to speak with Trista as well as Nelani Ratnalingam, a Therapist on our Mental Health team.
+In this blog, we’ll dive into seven easy and effective ways to improve your work-life balance and hear how our HealthOne practitioners achieve it in their own lives.

 What is work-life balance and why is it important?

 Disconnecting from work isn’t as easy as uninstalling Microsoft Outlook from your iPhone.
 Depending on the nature of your job and your responsibilities outside of work, finding and maintaining balance will look different for everyone.

 Achieving work-life balance comes down to having clear boundaries about where and how you spend your time.
 Having a job that you perform well at is important, but it’s equally as important to maintain healthy relationships, passions, interests, and you-time.

 Work-life balance is important because, without it, we’re ultimately setting ourselves up to become overly fatigued in the future.
 “It’s a recipe for burnout, mentally and physically,” says Trista.
 “Chronic stress and overworking can also wreak havoc on your body.”

 Whether you’re struggling to find time to exercise or 60-hour workweeks have become your new norm, these tips will help you make the best of your current situation and feel a little more balanced each day.